James Buescher: NASCAR Nationwide Series

 For 2011, it was announced that Buescher would run part-time in the series, sharing the No. 30 Chevrolet with several other drivers.
 On February 25, 2012, Buescher won the season opener at Daytona, avoiding a massive crash on the final lap and coming from 11th to win, leading only the final lap.

 After the 2013 season, in which Buescher finished third in Truck Series points, he announced that he would be competing for RAB Racing in the 2014 NASCAR Nationwide Series, driving the No. 99 Toyota.
-Rheem was Buescher's primary sponsor, and he went on to finish 10th in 2014 Nationwide Series points.
+Rheem was Buescher's primary sponsor, and he went on to finish tenth in 2014 Nationwide Series points.
 Buescher returned to the Truck Series briefly in 2015 before retiring.

 NASCAR Truck Series

 Buescher made his Truck Series debut in the 2008 Ford 200, the season finale.
 Driving the No. 15 Ergon Hyprene Toyota for Billy Ballew Motorsports, he qualified 10th and finished 19th.
 Prior to the start of the 2009 season, it was announced that Buescher would be replacing Brendan Gaughan in the No. 10 International Maxx Force Diesel Ford for Circle Bar Racing.
 He found little success over the course of the season and finished 14th in points.
-In 25 races, he accumulated just three top-10s, including a 5th at The Milwaukee Mile.
+In 25 races, he accumulated just three top-tens, including a fifth at The Milwaukee Mile.
 At the end of the season, Buescher left the team to focus on his new Nationwide Series ride.

-It was also announced that he would return to the Truck Series for up to 19 races in 2010 with Turner Motorsports.
+It was also announced that Buescher would return to the Truck Series for up to 19 races in 2010 with Turner Motorsports.

 After running the April Nashville race in the No. 90 Great Clips Toyota for Stringer Motorsports, Buescher ran the balance of the 2010 season in the No. 31 truck.
-In 21 races for Turner, Buescher would earn ten top-10s with two finishes of 2nd.
+In 21 races for Turner, Buescher would earn ten top-tens with two finishes of second.
 He narrowly missed a win at New Hampshire, giving up the lead to Kyle Busch on a green-white-checker finish.
-Despite not running the first three events of the season, Buescher finished 11th in the final points standings, just 16 points out of 10th.
+Despite not running the first three events of the season, Buescher finished 11th in the final points standings, just 16 points out of tenth.

 "[W]e were all pretty shocked...At the time it was the worst feeling in the world, but looking back on it's probably a blessing in disguise because we were able to come on strong the rest of the season and make a run for the championship."